Vintage Style Ikea Step Stool Makeover

 This step stool sits on my front porch and is perfectly imperfect.
 I just love the layered, peeling paint and the color combo of green, pale creamy yellow and gray.

 Here’s what I started with.
-Not exactly exciting!
+Not exactly exciting but I had my tools from Snap on tool.

 I started by painting a thin base coat of Sweet Pickins Milk Paint In a Pickle.
 You can see that I didn’t worry too much about coverage.
 I knew that I was going to sand this piece to reveal all the layers of paint so leaving the paint thinner in some areas would just make things easier in the long run.